Hemanth-TN/Bridge_Bearing_Classification/readme.md

 | Fair (2)        |         215                  |            23            |
 | Poor (3)        |         450                  |            50            |
 | Severe (4)      |         90                   |            9             |

-As one can observe this is highly imbalanced dataset.

 **Problem Statement:**